Technology

 Getting the best heating oil price

-Learn more about what affects heating oil prices and why it fluctuates, and follow our top tips to help you get the best heating oil price.
+Learn more about what affects heating oil prices and why it fluctuates, and follow our top tips to help you get the best price for your heating oil.

-Heating oil prices were falling but are now increasing again.
-You can still save money on heating oil prices - if you know how.
+Heating oil prices are subject to change, depending on a number of factors.
+But you can still save money on heating oil - if you know how.

-The average price per litre for kerosene was around 35p in October 2016 - the same as in October 2015*.
-But in January 2017, it had risen to 43p per litre.

 Prices for heating oil, including sudden peaks and troughs, are largely affected by the price of crude oil.
 This can fluctuate depending on the weather, political unrest and global production.

 Prices can also be affected by local weather and therefore the demand for heating oil.
 As will prices for delivery - depending on how far you are from a supplier.

+In fact, the average price for heating oil from November 2016 to 2017 is up 24% on the same time the year before.

+But this doesn't necessarily mean prices are going to sky rocket over winter.
+The price in October 2017 is 3p cheaper than in January 2017, while last year the price from January to October 2016 was up by 3p.

-But no matter what happens to the price of heating oil, there are still a number of things you can do to keep the costs down.
+No matter what happens to the price of heating oil, there are still a number of things you can do to keep the costs down.
 Read on to discover the best time to buy heating oil and what you can do to make sure you get the best price.

 Make sure you're not paying more for electricity than you should.
 Use our independent switching site, Which?
 Switch, to find a cheap electricity tariff.